re1d555/rock-paper-scissors/README.md

-Current project: Rock-Paper-Scissors game from Foundation Course of The Odin Project, it's about to build first JavaScript program from scratch and training problem solving along the way
+Current project: Rock-Paper-Scissors game from Foundation Course of The Odin Project, it's about to build first JavaScript program from scratch and training problem solving along the way.
+Revisit project, to add UI.